tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

   zip_code FK
   ```

-* In order get the diagram to draw lines to represent the relationships between tables, the following syntax should be added to point the foreign key definition to the specific column of another table.
+* The following syntax should be added to point the foreign key definition to the specific column of another table.

   ```sql
   Employee